bitbull-team/tracker/README.md

 ## Releases

 The Github releases are managed by Travis so you don't have to worry and create them.
+Before closing the new release, please ensure to update also the package.json version.